konflux-ci/remote-secret/docs/USER.md

 The partial update is done using the upload secret as any other secret data manipulation.
 The upload secret needs to be annotated as providing a partial update and contain only the actual changes to the data as illustrated in the below examples.

+Note that the type of the Partial Upload Secret does not need to match the type specified in RemoteSecret's spec as is the case with Upload Secret (read more in [Delivering the secrets interactively](#delivering-the-secrets-interactively)).
+It is therefore easiest to create a Partial Upload Secret with the type `Opaque`.
+This loosening of a constraint is to avoid the need to always specify the key-value pairs which are required for the specific type by Kubernetes.
 #### Creating new keys in the secret data

 In the below example, let's assume there already exists a remote secret called `my-remote-secret` that already has some data uploaded to it.
 We want to add two new keys to its data, `my-new-key` and `passphrase`, and assign values to them.